 Gingivitis

 This first stage is the earliest form.
 Plaque and bacteria buildup at the gum line irritates the gums and causes inflammation.
 One of the reasons gum disease is so common is that the early symptoms of gingivitis are painless and may not be noticeable.
-The main thing to watch out for is bleeding gums that occur frequently.
-Diligent brushing and flossing and/or an antibacterial rinse are used to treat this.

 Early Periodontal Disease

 Next, gingivitis evolves into full periodontal disease.
 The bacteria become more aggressive and start attacking your bone.
 Pockets start to form between the gum tissue and bone, filled with bacteria and food particles.
-Scaling and root planing is used to take care of this stage.
-These gum pockets will be cleaned out and the tooth roots smoothed down so that the gum tissue can reattach to the bone.

 Moderate Periodontal Disease

 As the disease progresses further, the bacteria start to attack your bloodstream as well as the bone.
 They’re able to probe deeper into your body.
 Scaling and root planing is used in this stage as well.
+Treatment focuses on managing the condition.

 Severe Periodontal Disease

-Treating Gum Disease in Dallas Texas
+Treating Gum Disease in Dallas, TX

 - Scaling and root planing